obpy/obpy/src/doc/source/core-dev/eventsystem.rst

     .. method:: add_handler(handler)

         Adds *handler* to the list of event handlers bound to this event.
+        Nothing is done if *handler* is already bound to this event.

         :param handler: The handler to add
         :type handler: any callable object